ccoutant/dwarf-locations/001a-context.md

 >     may be selected automatically when the running thread stops at a
 >     breakpoint.
 >
->     If there is no running process, the current thread is not
+>     If there is no running process (or an image of a process, as from
->     available.
+>     a core file), there is no current thread.
 >
->     It is required for operations that are related to target
+>     It is required for operations that provide access to thread-local
->     architecture threads.
+>     storage.
 >
 >     [non-normative] _For example, the `DW_OP_form_tls_address` operation
 >     requires a current thread._
 >
-> 6. Current lane
+> 6. Current call frame
 >
+>     The current call frame identifies an active invocation of a
+>     subprogram in the current thread.
+It is identified by its address
+>     on the call stack (see Section 3.3.5.2).
+The address is referred
+>     to as the frame base or the call frame address (CFA).
+The call
+>     frame information is used to determine the base addresses for the
+>     call frames of the current thread’s call stack (see 6.4 Call Frame
+>     Information).
+>
+>     When debugging a running program or examining a core file, the
+>     current frame may be the topmost (most recently activated) frame
+>     (e.g., where a breakpoint has triggered), or may be selected by a
+>     user command to focus the view on a frame further down the call
+>     stack.
+The current frame provides a view of the state of the
+>     running process at a particular point in time.
+>
+>     It is required for operations that use the contents of registers
+>     (e.g., `DW_OP_reg*`) or frame-local storage (e.g., `DW_OP_fbreg`) so
+>     that the debugger can retrieve values from the selected view of
+>     the process state.
+>
+>     If there is no running process (or image of a process), there is no
+>     current call frame.
+>
+>     The current frame must be an active call frame in the current
+>     thread.
+>
+> 7. Current lane
+>
 >     The current lane is a SIMD/SIMT lane identifier.
-This applies to source languages that are
+This applies to
->     implemented using a SIMD/SIMT execution model.
+>     source languages that are implemented using a SIMD/SIMT execution
->     These implementations map source language threads of execution to
+>     model.
+These implementations map source language vectorized
->     lanes of the target architecture threads.
+>     operations to SIMD/SIMT lanes of execution (see Section 3.3.5.4).
 >     When debugging a SIMD/SIMT program, the current lane is typically
 >     selected by a user command that focuses on a specific lane.
 >